reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ## {#RE0054} RE0054

-This error indicates that the argument provided to `{!reach} Array.iota` is not static. `{!reach} Array.iota` requires its argument to be computable at compile time.
+This error indicates that the argument provided to `{!rsh} Array.iota` is not static. `{!rsh} Array.iota` requires its argument to be computable at compile time.

-You can fix this issue by providing a static `{!reach} UInt` to the function.
+You can fix this issue by providing a static `{!rsh} UInt` to the function.

 ## {#RE0055} RE0055